-This leading form of non-surgical disc injury management, is now available at Perth Chiro Centre.
+This is a type of non-surgical and non-invasive treatment that is now available at Perth Chiro Centre.

-Flexion Distraction is an advanced, traction based therapy commonly used to manage the symptoms of disc injury, and various other low back complaints with great success.
-It is a very effective, safe, gentle, non-force, and non-surgical procedure.
+Flexion-Distraction is an advanced, traction based therapy commonly used to manage and treat the symptoms of disc injury, and various lower back pain problems.
+This type of procedure is proven effective, safe, gentle, non-invasive, and non-surgical in treating sciatica.

-Among different chiropractic techniques, Flexion Distraction is superior in managing herniated discs and sciatica.
+Between different chiropractic techniques, Flexion-Distraction is superior in managing herniated discs and sciatica problems.

-Flexion Distraction involves the use of a specialised table that simultaneously distracts (stretches) and flexes the spine in a gentle cyclic motion.
+Flexion-Distraction involves the use of a specialized flexion-distraction table that simultaneously distracts (stretches) and flexes the spine in a gentle cyclic motion.

-The chiropractor applies gentle pressure to specific areas of contact that is intended to relieve pain, as well as restore motion and function to the facet joints of the spine.
+The chiropractor applies gentle pressure to specific areas which are intended to relieve pain, restore motion and function to the facet joints of the spine.

-It is a very safe, effective, conservative approach for disc injuries, low back and leg pain symptoms, and a definite alternative to explore if spinal surgery has been recommended.
+This type of therapy is very safe, effective, and conservative approach for disc injuries, low back and leg pain symptoms, and a definite alternative to explore if spinal surgery has been recommended.
 This is a great alternative for those patients who are a little afraid to get adjusted manually by a chiropractor.

-How does Flexion Distraction help to manage the symptoms of disc injury?
+How does Flexion-Distraction help in managing the symptoms of disc injury?

 The gentle pumping rhythm of Flexion Distraction enables the spinal disc to be placed under negative pressure, causing a vacuum effect within it.
-Because of this negative pressure, disc material that has protruded or herniated can be pulled back within the normal confines of the disc, and permit healing to occur.
+Because of this negative pressure, disc material that has protruded or herniated can be pulled back within the normal confines of the disc allowing healing to occur.

-This technique can help move the disc away from the nerve, reducing inflammation of the nerve root, and eventually any associated pain, pins and needles, numbness or weakness of the leg (that may be related to your herniated disc).
+This technique can help move the disc away from the nerve, reducing inflammation of the nerve root, and any associated pain, pins, and needles, numbness or weakness of the leg (that may be related to your herniated disc).